Understanding The Construction Industry Scheme – CIS Explained Simply

 CIS regulations are also designed to cover any payments a contractor makes to their sub-contractor(s) under a legal construction contract, with foreign-controlled firms operating in the UK also included.

-What is Construction for CIS?
+What is the Construction for Construction Industry Scheme (CIS)?

 CIS rules generally define construction as building, making, assembling or putting together, and its activities may include: